 Irrespective how these turn out, it has become quite clear that the amazing future that these companies had thought of for their “enterprise-grade” cloud path has not shaped as it was hoped to.
 So basically, enterprises were just fine with the “commodity cloud.”
 After this entire hiatus, it has become clear that there are three major cloud providers – AWS, Google and Microsoft.
 All of them follow the commodity cloud approach which translates into white box, self-designed hardware and self-developed software control plane.
 This is the tried and tested formula which is bound to succeed.
 Any other deviation from this path by a service provider might achieve some success but that would only be from a narrow market niche and the numbers will look minuscule when stacked against the main providers.

 We have all the reasons to believe that 2016 will be a death blow to “enterprise cloud.”
 From here, all ambitious providers will have to stand against the big players.
 This game will have its own challenges.
 The significant of the list will be –

 - Understanding that the commodity providers’ prices have set the market expectations and no one is going to pay a premium for a supposedly better “enterprise” offering.

 - To understand that a provider’s cost structure has to support these lower prices.

 - The high capital investment which is required to compete with these large providers.

 To sum up, this year will see even more public cloud offerings closing down, with additional growth being routed towards the dominant providers.

 Cognixia has always kept pace with the market and by the virtue of its experience in the IT space has the ability to forecast the trends.
-We offer Cloud with AWS training to aspiring cloud developers and professionals.
-The cloud market is huge and continues to grow each day.
+We offer AWS training to aspiring cloud developers and professionals.
+The market is huge and continues to grow each day.
 This presents great employment opportunities.
 For a thrilling and rewarding career in Cloud Computing, enrol yourself in Cognixia’s Cloud with AWS Training today.
 For further information, you can write to us at email@example.com